cms-DQM/dqmgui/README.md

 Cythonised versions of Python code are available here: `python/nanoroot/*.pyx` and here `python/protobuf/protobuf_parser.pyx`.

+In order for changes to Cython files to be visible, we need to rebuild the project: `./scripts/build.sh`

 ## Adding new file format importer

 In order to add new importer you have to do three things: